jvrsolis/laravel-cognito-auth/README.md

 Our package is providing you 4 traits you can just add to your Auth Controllers to get our package running.

-- Kovaloff\LaravelCognitoAuth\Auth\AuthenticatesUsers
+- JvrSolis\LaravelCognitoAuth\Auth\AuthenticatesUsers
-- Kovaloff\LaravelCognitoAuth\Auth\RegistersUsers
+- JvrSolis\LaravelCognitoAuth\Auth\RegistersUsers
-- Kovaloff\LaravelCognitoAuth\Auth\ResetsPasswords
+- JvrSolis\LaravelCognitoAuth\Auth\ResetsPasswords
-- Kovaloff\LaravelCognitoAuth\Auth\SendsPasswordResetEmails
+- JvrSolis\LaravelCognitoAuth\Auth\SendsPasswordResetEmails

 In the simplest way you just go through your Auth Controllers and change namespaces from the traits which are currently implemented from Laravel.